wasp-os/wasp-reloader/README.md

 1. Use `hex2c.py` (from wasp-os `tools/` directory) to populate `src/boards/<boardname>/bootloader.h`
+2. `git submodule init --update`
-2. `make`
+3. `make`
-3. Deploy!
+4. Deploy!

 Status
 ------

- * Can replace MBR and softdevice with alternatives that are the same size (or smaller).
+ * Can replace MBR and softdevice with different versions.
+ * Can replace the wasp-bootloader binary.
- * Can replace the bootloader binary.
+ * Can be used as an OTA upgrade to replace the PineTime factory default bootloader (mcuboot) with wasp-bootloader.
- * Does not update the UICR (which contains the bootloader entry point)

-The effect of this is that there are just enough features implemented to deliver updates which do not change the flash partitioning for the softdevice or bootloader.

-This features could easily be implemented but since they would require a different SoftDevice to test them that work hasn't taken place quite yet.

 License
 -------

 wasp-reloader program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License and GNU Lesser General Public License for more details.

 You should have received a copy of the GNU General Public License